Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 How Material Choice Affects Casting, Machining, and Inspection

-Alloy selection dictates how bores, datums, and sealing faces are planned.
-While aluminum reduces machining burden, harder iron or steel grades increase tool wear, cycle time, and feature-specific process control.
+Alloy selection affects how bores, datums, sealing faces, threads, and mating surfaces are planned after casting.
+Aluminum usually reduces machining load, while iron and steel grades can increase tool wear, cycle time, cutting force, and feature-specific process control.

 Sand Casting Tolerances, Surface Finish, and Machining Allowance

-Dimensions that do not control sealing, location, alignment, or assembly function should normally be managed as-cast rather than over-specified for machining.
-Typical examples include outer profiles, draft surfaces, non-functional ribs, and general housing geometry.
+Dimensions that do not control sealing, location, alignment, load transfer, or assembly function should usually remain as-cast instead of being over-specified for machining.
+Typical examples include outer profiles, draft surfaces, non-functional ribs, general housing geometry, and areas where sand-cast surface texture is acceptable.

 What should be CNC machined

-Features controlling fit, sealing, alignment, or assembly repeatability:
+Features controlling fit, sealing, alignment, load transfer, or assembly repeatability:

 • Bores and shaft fits